miriambrk/ClinicalTrialViz/README.md

 - % of Total Drivers by City Type

-Pymaceuticals - a hypothetical pharmaceutical company
+2) Pymaceuticals - a hypothetical pharmaceutical company's drug trial results

 Reads the data files (CSV format) with drug trial information, and use Pandas and matplotlib and/or Seaborn to plot the data.
 Observable trends are documented.
 Compares how four different treatments work.
 - a scatter plot that shows how the tumor volume changes over time for each treatment.